 The club is open, with restrictions.

-- All members may undertake all water sport activities and no travel restrictions apply.
+- All members may undertake all water sport activities.

 - Members may sail on their own or with others from the same household as crew.